Meeting Minute Summary January 2013Advisory Commission on Special Education January 2013 Meeting Summary.

-In accordance with the ACSE bylaws, Chair Wright appointed Maureen Burness and Gina Plate as Co-chairs of the Policy Review and Development Standing Committee and Feda Almaliti and Barbara Schulman as Co-chairs of the Legislation Standing Committee.
+In accordance with the Advisory Commision on Special Education (ACSE) bylaws, Chair Wright appointed Maureen Burness and Gina Plate as Co-chairs of the Policy Review and Development Standing Committee and Feda Almaliti and Barbara Schulman as Co-chairs of the Legislation Standing Committee.

 Policy Review and Development:

 Report provided.
 February 15, 2013, is the deadline to submit comments on proposed amendments to California Code of Regulations, Title 5, to the committee co-chairs.
 Concurred a telephonic meeting be scheduled for the review of all comments with a final recommendation to the ACSE in March.

 Legislation Standing Committee:

 Report provided.
 A motion was duly made and unanimously carried to approve the ACSE’s 2012–13 Legislative Platform as follows: